ben-leone/linux-gaming-input-remapper/README.md

 ---

+## How It Works

+GameRemapper reads raw input directly from `/dev/input/event*` using the Linux evdev interface.
+When a profile is active it grabs the relevant devices (so raw events don't reach games), applies your macros and remaps, and re-injects the result through a virtual uinput device that games see normally.
+Everything runs inside the profile editor process — closing the window stops all remapping cleanly.

+Extra buttons on supported gaming mice and keyboards are handled separately via the hidraw interface and injected as standard Linux macro key events (`KEY_MACRO1` and up), which you can then assign in the profile editor like any other key.

+---

 ## One-Time Permission Setup

 GameRemapper needs read access to `/dev/input/event*` (raw input) and write access to `/dev/uinput` and `/dev/hidraw*` (virtual device injection).
 On first launch the app checks whether it can open these nodes.
 If it cannot, it prompts you to run a one-time setup via a polkit (pkexec) dialog — no terminal required.